 19. Shop Black Friday and Boxing Day Sales

-Black Friday (last Friday of November) and Boxing Day (December 26) are the two best times of the year to buy anything because there are huge sales everywhere.
+Black Friday (the last Friday of November) and Boxing Day (December 26) are the two best times of the year to buy anything because there are huge sales everywhere.
 Black Friday marks the start of the holiday shopping season.
 Boxing Day sales are often the best time to buy things like electronics and furniture.
 Retailers offer deep discounts because they want to get rid of existing inventory.

 20. Shop in thrift stores